marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/pragmas-accepted-by-gcc.rst

   Overrides the command-line option ``-mio-volatile`` for the current file.
-Note that for compatibility with future GCC releases, this option should only be used once before any :gcc-attr:`io` variables in each file.
+Note that for compatibility with future GCC releases, this option should only be used once before any :mep-var-attr:`io` variables in each file.

 :samp:`GCC coprocessor available {registers}`